RamiKrispin/deploy-flex-actions/README.md

-# Set automation with Github Actions
+## Set automation with Github Actions

-By this point, we set a development environment with Docker, built a dashboard, and deployed it on [Github Pages](https://ramikrispin.github.io/deploy-flex-actions/).
+By this point, we set a development environment with Docker, built a dashboard, test it inside the container, and deployed it on [Github Pages](https://ramikrispin.github.io/deploy-flex-actions/).
 The next step is to set a workflow on Github Actions which will re-render the dashboard daily to get up-to-date with the data available on the [coronavirus](https://github.com/RamiKrispin/coronavirus) package.

-## Set an helper script
+### Set an helper script

 While we can run commands directly with Github Actions using the `run` argument (we will cover it in the next section), it is limited to one command at a time.
 Therefore, I found it more concise and efficient to use a helper script to run multiple steps with a single `run` step.
 To render the dashboard and update the website with the changes, we will need the following:
 - Run the Rmarkdown render_site function from the terminal